TianxingWu/OpenVHead/README.md

 #### 4.2.2 Facial expression control
 ##### 4.2.2.1.
 Dealing with noise
-As is mentioned in [4.1.1](#4.1.1-Face-landmarks-tracking), the landmarks used for facial expressions are un-filtered due to some considerations, as a result the measures we got here are quite noisy.
+As is mentioned in [4.1.1](#4.1.1-Face-landmarks-tracking), the landmarks used for facial expressions are un-filtered due to some considerations, as a result the measures we got here (leftEyeWid, rightEyeWid, mouthWid, etc.) are quite noisy.
 To solve this problem, I think up an interesting method that turn it into a **control problem**.

 Specifically, I take the **input measure** as the **desired position** of a **mass**, and an **input force** given by **incomplete derivative PD control** is attached to the mass.
 Then the **actual position** of the mass is used as the **output measure**.